UniStuttgart-VISUS/power-overwhelming/README.md

 * A sensor class must be able to enumerate [sensor_descriptions](power_overwhelming/include/visus/pwrowg/sensor_description.h) for all of the data it produces and create actual sensor instances from a list of such descriptions.

 ### Your sensor class
-The framework interacts with your sensor class based on conventions (described below) rather ran requiring the implementation of abstract classes.
+The framework interacts with your sensor class based on conventions (described below) rather than requiring the implementation of abstract classes.
 This gives implementors the maximum amount of freedom when designing their classes.
 The framework even does not require sensors to be copyable, so you can delete the copy constructor and assignment operator.
 This is actually the recommended way for dealing with a sensor object that manages unique resources like a device or file handle.

 Sensor classes are not publicly visible, so they are declared and defined in the [src](power_overwhelming/src) folder and located in the `detail` namespace.
 It is strongly recommended to use the `PWROWG_DETAIL_NAMESPACE_BEGIN` and `PWROWG_DETAIL_NAMESPACE_END` macros to ensure proper API versioning.